reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

 * Start a new instance of the LocalStack container and enable the required services of **`SNS`** and **`SQS`**.
 * Copy our bash script **`provision-resources.sh`** into the container to ensure AWS resource creation.
 * Configure a strategy to wait for the log **`"Successfully provisioned resources"`** to be printed, as defined in our init script.
-* Dynamically define the AWS configuration properties needed by our applications in order to create the required SNS and SQS related beans using **`@DynamicPropertySource`**.
+* Dynamically define the AWS configuration properties needed by our applications in order to create the required SNS and SQS-related beans using **`@DynamicPropertySource`**.

 With this setup, our applications will use the started LocalStack container for all interactions with AWS cloud during the execution of our integration test, providing an **isolated and ephemeral testing environment**.